EC-SIM/EC-SIM/README.md

 ![ecb-sim](https://github.com/EC-SIM/EC-SIM/blob/main/Modellierung3.jpg)
 # Centre for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW)

 The Zentrum für Sonnenenergie- und Wasserstoff- Forschung Baden-Württemberg / Center for Solar Energy and Hydrogen Research (ZSW) was founded in 1988 as a non-profit foundation of the state of Baden- Württemberg.
-Today, with a turnover of around 50 million euros and around 350 employees and around 100 students at its locations in Stuttgart and Ulm, it is one of Germany’s leading institutes for renewable energy application research.
+Today, with a turnover of around 50 million euros and around 350 employees and around 100 students at its locations in Stuttgart and Ulm (Germany).

 ## A Leading Energy Research Institute in Europe

-The Centre for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW) is one of the leading institutes for applied research into the major issues relating to the energy transition which include photovoltaics, wind energy, battery technology, fuel cells, electrolysis, e-fuels, circular economy, policy advice, and the use of AI for process and system optimisation.
+ZSW is one of the leading institutes for applied research into the major issues relating to the energy transition which include photovoltaics, wind energy, battery technology, fuel cells, electrolysis, e-fuels, circular economy, policy advice, and the use of AI for process and system optimisation.
 We work in tandem with industry to pave the way to market for new technologies.

 ## Research Department Fuel Cell Stacks (ECB)